…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 9 The Samaritan woman, taken aback, asked, “How come you, a Jew, are asking me, a Samaritan woman, for a drink?”

 (Jews in those days wouldn’t be caught dead talking to Samaritans.)

 27 Just then his disciples came back.
 They were shocked.

 They couldn’t believe Jesus was talking with that kind of a woman.

 No one said what they were all thinking,

 John 4:9, 27 (MSG)

-Jesus challenged long-held cultural biases,
+Jesus challenged long-held cultural and social biases,

 … Jesus respected the Samaritan woman.
 He reached out to her.